Hannibal – Barcelona to Rome

 It is a rare thing to experience something that changes your perspective on life permanently, even more rare when that something is a choice, and not a challenge that life has forced upon you.

-The Hannibal Tour did just that, it changed my perspective on life.
-I started the tour with very high expectations, to see the best of Europe, to make friends, to challenge myself physically.
-What it achieved was well beyond this.
-The Hannibal Tour covered some of the most extraordinary landscape I will ever see, including times when I truly was on top of the world.
+The Hannibal Tour did just that.
+This Tour covered some of the most extraordinary landscape I will ever see.
 Meeting the physical challenge of 26 days of cycling when I have never in my life before been a cyclist has left me with an incredible belief that anything is possible in life.
 I have made lifelong friends from across the globe.
-On this tour, I felt more alive than I had since I was a kid.
-We all laughed hard, ate and drank like kings, and at the top of the Alps I cried with joy.
-And all this, from the seat of a bicycle.
+We all laughed hard, ate and drank like kings.
+At the top of the Alps I cried with joy.
+All this, from the seat of a bicycle.

-Sam had obviously put a lot of time and effort into researching and organising the Hannibal Epic.
-The detail in the planning is obvious from the start and resulted in a magnificent experience every day.
-The hotels, restaurants, routes, lunch stops including several picnics, coffee breaks and extras such as wine tastings and farmhouse meals were superb.
-An added feature of their tours is the historical aspect which was regularly explained to us in regard to our location.
-I feel very lucky to have found this tour and to have been able to participate as it was challenging, unforgettable and a great opportunity to meet other like minded cyclists and create new friendships.
+Sam obviously put a lot of time and effort into researching and organising this tour.
+The detail is obvious from the start and resulted in a magnificent experience.
+The hotels, restaurants, routes, lunch stops, coffee breaks and extras such as wine tastings and farmhouse meals were superb.
+An added feature of their tours is the historical aspect in regard to our location.
+I feel very lucky to have found this tour and able to participate as it was challenging, unforgettable and a great opportunity to meet other like minded cyclists and create new friendships.
 It was hard coming home after such a unique experience.
 Thank you Sam.

-To go on a trip that has congruency with the challenge of the ride -the epic and the history, gastronomy, the culture, the landscapes and to provide such intelligent support is amazing .
-I loved it, felt challenged, gave myself to the whole experience and have no criticisms, just grateful for a marvellous trip.
+To go on a trip that has congruency with the challenge of the ride – the epic history, gastronomy, the culture, the landscapes and to provide such intelligent support is amazing.
+I loved it, felt challenged, gave myself to the whole experience and have no criticisms; just grateful for a marvelous trip.

 The 25 days I spent on the road with Sam was the best month I have had in my life.
 To be able to travel through Spain, France and Italy, and to see, do, eat and enjoy so much, was a real privilege.
 Sam eliminates any stress that may come with such a huge undertaking.
 Really, all you have to do is keep pedalling and not lose control of your bike when you pinch yourself to check you are not actually dreaming.